UPPMAX/programming_formalisms/docs/misc/faq.md

 - code will be simple and/or copy-pasted
 - learners are usually paired up, so that usually one of the learners knows Python.
+- you may use a web search and/or AI to write (non-test) Python code: this course shows how to make sure that that code is correct

 ## Preparation